 The U.S. Embassy in Berlin is seeking a Volunteer Foreign National Student Intern for the Political Section (POL).

-- The next internship opportunity will be available around June 2023.
-The starting date will be discussed during the interview, while it is also dependent on passing the background check, which can take up to 3 months or more.
+- This internship is offered year-round; the starting date will be discussed during the interview, while it is also dependent on passing the background check, which can take 3 months or more.

 BASIC FUNCTION OF POSITION

 The purpose of this internship is to offer students the opportunity to work alongside Political Section staff with duties and projects assigned as available.
 A summary of assigned projects and/or duties include: Monitor current developments in German internal, external, and political-military policy and report on events and topics of interest.
 Assist in maintaining files and collecting important news articles for subject files.
 Accompany Political specialists, Political Officers, and Embassy leadership to relevant events, appointments, and calls as appropriate.
 Support and help organize Embassy functions.
 Assist in the organization of and participate in VIP visits.